-According to operational records maintained by the Fort Stewart DPW, UST 14 was used for waste oil storage.
-Therefore, waste oil is the only regulated substance believed to have been released at this site.
+According to operational records maintained by the Fort Stewart DPW, UST 232 was used for waste oil storage and UST 233 for waste antifreeze storage.
+Therefore, waste oil and/or waste antifreeze are the only regulated substances believed to have been released at this site.